 So it’s cold and frosty in the UK today, but no snow and definitely not a white Christmas, so I guess the weather reporter

 got it wrong again.
 No surprise there.
-As for today’s English lesson, I thought I would do one to help explain how we shorten people’s names in the UK.
+As for today’s learning English language lesson on language fluency, I thought I would do one to help explain how we shorten people’s names in the UK.

 English speakers are always looking for ways to make our English language shorter.
 So why wouldn’t we shorten people’s names?
 Sometimes we do this to give people nicknames sometimes we do it as a way of showing we are close to a family member or someone we love.
 Sometimes we do it because the original name is just too complicated!